ooaikomo/ooaikomo/README.md

 # 👋 Hi, I'm Oluwamuyiwa Aikomo

-> 🔐 *My mission is to make technology safer—one system, one network, one solution at a time.*
+> 🔐 *My mission is to make technology safer; one system, one network, one solution at a time.*

 I’m passionate about **cybersecurity**, **networking**, and **automation**.
 I enjoy exploring how systems connect, uncovering vulnerabilities, and building stronger, smarter networks.